ShivangiAgrawal/react-native-firebase-demo/README.md

-# Working example of firebase-authentication
+# Firebase-authentication

-# Working example of firebase-database in react-native
+# Firebase-database in react-native